Yuguo-math/JDMDN-TwoStage/README.md

-# official implementation and weights of the article : Joint demosaicking and denoising benefits from a two-stage training strategy
+# Official implementation and weights of the article : Joint demosaicking and denoising benefits from a two-stage training strategy
 Joint demosaicking and denoising benefits from a two-stage training strategy